A BRIEF BIOGRAPHY OF CHRISTOPHER MARLOWE

 By Tim Lambert

 Christopher Marlowe was a great Elizabethan playwright.
 He was born in Canterbury Kent on 6 February 1564.
-(He was born the same year as William Shakespeare).
-His father John Marlowe was a shoe maker and the family must have been quite well off because Christopher was sent to the Kings School.
+He was born the same year as William Shakespeare during the reign of Elizabeth I. His father John Marlowe was a shoe maker and the family must have been quite well off because Christopher was sent to the Kings School.

 Today Canterbury is a rather small town but in the 16th century it was quite large.
 When Christopher Marlowe was born Canterbury probably had a population of over 4,000.
 To us it would seem no more than a village but by Elizabethan standards it was a respectable size.
 The main industries in Canterbury were weaving wool and working leather.